Category Archives: Families Destroyed – TELL YOUR STORY

 Please feel free to comment or tell us your story.
 You can also link us to your site or another site you want us to know about.

-Tags: 2013 California Budget, abuse in foster care, addoption help, Administration for Children and Families, Adoption Info, advocacy, American Safe Families Act, anonymous caller, Antoine Coley, ASFA, attorneys who care about families, babies stolen by the hospital and cps, Baby LK, background check, Bank of America, Banning Jail, brainwashing, breaking news, Bridgette Miller, Burns., CA social services, Cal.
+Tags: 2013 California Budget, abuse in foster care, addoption help, Administration for Children and Families, advocacy, American Safe Families Act, anonymous caller, Antoine Coley, ASFA, attorneys who care about families, babies stolen by the hospital and cps, Baby LK, background check, Bank of America, Banning Jail, brainwashing, breaking news, Bridgette Miller, Burns., CA social services, Cal.
 Codes, CAPTA, Child, Child protection, Child Protective Service, Child Protective Services, Commissioner Bradley Snell, Conspiracy, corruption, crimes, Donnelly, Donnelly Burns, Donnelly Keaton Burns, fabricated evidence, fabricated results of drug testing, Family, foster care, jennie pettet, Jerry Brown, judges, judges.
-Riverside County., Juvenile court, juvenile dependency, kidnapping, Marla Mahoney, Phillip Browning, Riverside County, Rushton, Senator Nancy Schaefer, Sharon Burns, Social Workers, Southwest Juvenile Dependency scam, Susan Loew, Susan McPhee, tax breaks for adopting a child, Title IV-E, United States, William Burns
+Riverside County., Juvenile court, juvenile dependency, kidnapping, Marla Mahoney, Phillip Browning, Riverside County, Rushton, Senator Nancy Schaefer, Sharon Burns, Social Workers, Southwest Juvenile Dependency scam, Stolen Baby Info, Susan Loew, Susan McPhee, tax breaks for adopting a child, Title IV-E, United States, William Burns

-Tags: 11/14/2007, Adam, adoption by force, adoption day is baby stealing day, Adoption Info, Bill, children, children adopted from social services, Christ, Christian, December, Donnelly, Donnelly adopted, Donnelly Keaton, Donnelly Keaton Burns, Donnelly R, Eve, evil people, forced adoption, foster care, foster home, fostering connections, happy birthday donnelly from your real mommy and daddy, Harry R, In Re: Donnelly B, Jennifer R, Joe, Joe R, John R, Jonathan R, Jose R, Julie R, Kellie R, Kristin R, Melody, Melody R, non-consent to adoption, November 14 2007, Paula R, Rebecca R, Ricky R, Samantha R, Sharon R, Southwest, Stephanie R, Ted R, unconsenting adoptions, William R
+Tags: 11/14/2007, Adam, adoption by force, adoption day is baby stealing day, Bill, children, children adopted from social services, Christ, Christian, December, Donnelly, Donnelly adopted, Donnelly Keaton, Donnelly Keaton Burns, Donnelly R, Eve, evil people, forced adoption, foster care, foster home, fostering connections, happy birthday donnelly from your real mommy and daddy, Harry R, In Re: Donnelly B, Jennifer R, Joe, Joe R, John R, Jonathan R, Jose R, Julie R, Kellie R, Kristin R, Melody, Melody R, non-consent to adoption, November 14 2007, Paula R, Rebecca R, Ricky R, Samantha R, Sharon R, Southwest, Stephanie R, Stolen Baby Info, Ted R, unconsenting adoptions, William R

 Child Protective Services aka CPS, Everything you ever wanted to know.
 The Good, The bad, and The Ugly.